PBAP123/migrator/README.md

 - **Configuration Restoration**: Helps restore configuration files to their original locations.
 - **Terminal User Interface (TUI)**: Comprehensive terminal-based interface for easier management.
 - **Service Management**: Run as a background service with automatic checks.
+  - Run as a system-wide or user service
+  - Schedule service based on specific times of day
+  - Configure daily, weekly, or monthly execution
+  - Use advanced systemd timer scheduling
 - **Interactive Progress Tracking**: Real-time visual feedback for all operations:
   - Progress bars show overall completion percentage
   - Live status updates for what's currently being processed